Anvoker/NUnit.FixtureDependent/README.md

 Sometimes, you just need to be able to test implementations using multiple data sets of varying types.
 When methods end up using largely the same data but with some variation in the parameter signature and/or the need for combining strategies, you don't have any remotely perfect solution on hand.
 But NUnit.FixtureDependent can offer a solution with different, arguably better tradeoffs.

-If you don't have a use case like that I would recommend you **NOT** use NUnit.FixtureDependent and use the ``TestFixtureSource`` approach for generic test fixtures.
+- If you don't have a use case like that I would recommend you **NOT** use NUnit.FixtureDependent and use the ``TestFixtureSource`` approach for generic test fixtures.

-If you have a use case that sounds *somewhat* like that, I would recommend you try to see if you can redesign your tests first so that you don't need NUnit.FixtureDependent.
+- If you have a use case that sounds *somewhat* like that, I would recommend you try to see if you can redesign your tests first so that you don't need NUnit.FixtureDependent.
+- If you have a use case that sounds much like that, try out NUnit.FixtureDependent.